Beautiful Cotswold Lavender fields in bloom

 The lavender is at its peak bloom between early to mid-July when it’s then gradually harvested into August.
 Cotswold lavender opens around June each year, so just check for bloom updates on Facebook and the website if you’re planning to visit.

 If you fancy a nice sunny walk amongst the gorgeous smelling lavender, then check out your nearest lavender fields.
-Katy over at Hot Pink Wellingtons has a list of lavender farms you can visit.
-And for other flower farm tips check out my flower year post.
+For other flower farm tips check out my seasonal flowers post.
+If you’re after sunflowers, I’ve got a post with lots you can visit August to September, and snowdrop walks in Oxfordshire and surrounds for February time.

-Have you visited any flower fields this year?
+Have you visited any UK lavender fields this year?
 Where would you recommend?

 Why not take a look at these similar posts.